Off The Beaten Path

 In 2012, Attempt at Screaming won the 59th International Rostrum of Composers in Stockholm in the Under 30 Category, while in 2016, Time Etudes was labelled a “Top 10 recommended work” in the General Category of the 63rd International Rostrum of Composers in Wroclaw.
 He was also a finalist at the Sentieri Selvaggi Composition Competition in Milan (Italy), and has received scholarships from the Richard Wagner Stipendienstiftung – Bayreuth (Germany), the Schuurman Schimmel van Outeren Stichting (Netherlands), and the Raina Kabaivanska Foundation (Italy/Bulgaria).

-Currently, Kerkelov is a Senior Research Assistant in Ethnomusicology at the Institute of Art Studies at the Bulgarian Academy of Sciences, and Assistant Professor in Orchestration at the Prof. Pancho Vladigerov National Music Adademy in Sofia.
+Currently, Kerkelov is an Associate Professor and Head of Composition at the Prof. Pancho Vladigerov National Music Adademy in Sofia.
 He is represented exclusively by the Dutch contemporary music publisher DONEMUS.

 composer